𝗛𝗮𝗹𝗳𝘄𝗮𝘆 𝗧𝗵𝗲𝗿𝗲 𝗮𝗻𝗱 𝗙𝘂𝗹𝗹𝘆 𝗖𝗼𝗺𝗺𝗶𝘁𝘁𝗲𝗱 𝗕𝘆 𝗡𝗶𝗸𝗸𝗶 𝗟𝗲𝘄𝗶𝘀

-This is what an average day on a competition diet looks like, I’ll give you a quick run through.
+For starters, lets’ start with my diet.
+This is what an average day on a competition diet looks like.

 MEAL 3 is around 1:30 p.m.
 I usually eat this meal at my desk or in my car on the way to clients.

-MEAL 4 is my favorite and I eat this immediately upon coming home from work between 4:30 p.m. and 5:30 p.m.
-I love this meal because I get more food…and oatmeal.
-I am literally a non-talking, grumpy, emotional wreck until I get fed.
-After I am functional again, then I start to make dinner for everyone else.
+MEAL 4 immediately upon coming home from work between 4:30 p.m. and 5:30 p.m.
+It is my favorite and I love this meal because I get more food.
+Not only that, but I also get oatmeal which I love.
+It fills me up and tastes delicious.
+I am literally a don’t-talk-to-me, grumpy, emotional wreck until I get fed.
+However, after I eat I am functional again. then I start to make dinner for everyone else.
 This was really hard in the beginning, as I love to cook, but now I can’t enjoy the food with the rest of the family.

 MEAL 5 is sometimes a pre workout meal for me depending on the day.
 It is a smaller meal without oatmeal.
 I usually eat this around 7:30 p.m.

 MEAL 6 is one of my favorites, too.
-It’s a smaller meal, but I like to not have a complete empty stomach before I go to bed because it is harder for me to fall asleep.
+It’s a smaller meal, but I don’t like to have a completely empty stomach before I go to bed because it is harder for me to fall asleep.

 I take my food with me everywhere.
 Vacation, ball games, shopping, you name it, I have my food with me.
 It’s easier for me to turn down other food when I’m prepared with my own.

-My journey to the stage has helped me develop some pretty bad ass mental toughness, though.
-I have always been able to go off on my own, but during this training, I have really felt like a loner.
-I have tended to not join in on social events or go out to eat because it just sucks to have to face the temptation or feel like the odd one out all the time.
-If I had a dollar for every time a well-meaning person offered me something “healthy” at a BBQ or social event, I’d be rich.
+My journey to the stage has helped me develop some pretty badass mental toughness, though.
+I have always been comfortable doing my own thing, but during this training, I have really felt like a loner.
+I’ve stayed away from social events or going out to eat.
+It just sucks to have to face the temptation or feel like the odd one out all the time.
+If I had a dollar for every time a well-meaning person offered me something “healthy” at a social event, I’d be rich.

-On top of turning down food, making time to train at about 2 hours a day can be difficult.
-Especially on weekends and those days when you get home from work and just don’t want to do anything.
+On top of turning down food, making time to train two hours a day can be tricky especially on weekends.
+It is especially hard on days when you get home from work and don’t want to do anything.

-I have to remind myself of that often when I don’t want to go to the gym or I’m in the middle of a tough lifting day and I want to give up.
-Trust me when I say, there have been many times when I want to quit but I have to keep pushing on through the tears and burning muscles.
+I have to remind myself of that often.
+Especially when I don’t want to go to the gym or I’m in the middle of a tough lift.
+There have been many times when I want to quit.
+But I know I have to keep pushing through the tears and burning muscles.

-Speaking of family, they have been pretty great.
-They help me turn down food that’s not in my plan, watch our littlest one for me so I can get to the gym, and are always excited to see my muscles when I flex for them…I mean, how could I ask for more?!
+It is also great for my children to see me work hard for something I don’t get instant results from.
+My family has been great.
+They’ve helped me say no to food that’s not in my plan.
+My older kids have watched their little brother so I can get to the gym.
+They are always excited to see my muscles when I flex for them…I mean, how could I ask for more?!